WRITTEN BY NICHOLAS MILBURN

 My first stop on my way to Squamish in 2019 was Boulder, CO.
 I was initially planning to climb outside, but the weather was bad, so I just trained in the gym for a week.
 It was actually pretty fortunate because I was more psyched to train than to try to send stuff in Colorado.
 I had some of the most heinous training days I have ever had in my life.
 Keenan Takahashi and Shawn Rabatou were super psyched, and we pushed each other really hard.
 The amount I climbed in that week was definitely not something I could maintain for very long, but for that short amount of time, it was perfect.
 I was feeling pretty confident that I had prepared appropriately.

-At this point Matty Hong flew in to come try the route with me.
+At this point, Matty Hong flew in to come try the route with me.
 Matty is a much more experienced sport climber than me, and it was really helpful to learn some advanced sport climbing techniques from him.
-Basically these techniques included climbing less and sitting around waiting for the good conditions.
+Basically, these techniques included climbing less and sitting around waiting for good conditions.
 I took a few days off to recover my skin and sat around underneath Dreamcatcher until the wind picked up.
-Typically I would show up, try the route twice, and leave, but with a route this hard I really needed every advantage I could get.
+Typically I would show up, try the route twice, and leave, but with a route this hard, I really needed every advantage I could get.

 Matty also helped me streamline my beta a little bit.
 For years I thought Chris Sharma’s iconic slab dyno was bad beta.
 I always joked that Chris probably just wanted to get off the slab as fast as possible, so rather than continue climbing the slab he just jumped off.
 Matty was talking about the dyno, so I decided to try it.
 It was a scary move to try, but it wasn’t actually very hard.
 I always thought the last few moves of the slab were the hardest part, and the dyno cut them out.
 However, the best part of the dyno was the boost it gave me.
 It was impossible not to have fun jumping to that perfect granite sloper, and it gave me a lot of momentum to keep climbing.